tjohann/a20_sdk/README.md

 - simple baremetal lcd example
 - support flashchip of olimex and/or cubietruck
 - simple os for baremetal cell (see https://github.com/tjohann/miblos)
+- add storyline for nanopi as part of a mobile robot